Abu Hena (Bangladeshi politician)

 Abu Hena (c.
-1939 - 14 November 2020) was a Bangladesh Nationalist Party politician and the former Member of Parliament of Rajshahi-3.
+1939 - 14 November 2020) was a Bangladesh Nationalist Party politician and a member of parliament for Rajshahi-3.

 Career

 Hena was elected to parliament from Rajshahi-3 as a Bangladesh Nationalist Party candidate in June 1996 and 2001.
-He was expelled from Bangladesh Nationalist Party for criticizing the party for not tackling Islamic extremism.
+He was expelled from the Bangladesh Nationalist Party for criticizing the party for not tackling Islamic extremism.

 Hena died from COVID-19 on 14 November 2020, at a hospital in Shyamoli, Dhaka.